-The RØDE NT4 stereo microphone offers a perfect X/Y stereo array without the need for matched pair microphones and complex stereo bars and equipment.
+The RØDE NT4 stereo microphone offers a perfect X/Y stereo array without the need for matched pair microphones, complex stereo bars and equipment.
 Simply place the microphone and capture a realistic stereo field using a single microphone.

-Combining a matched pair of 1/2” cardioid condenser capsules fixed in a perfect 90 degree near-coincident alignment, the NT4 instantly creates a faithful stereo array that is ideal for drum overheads, percussion, choir vocals, environmental recording and sound design in a studio or in the field.
+Combining an acoustically matched pair of 1/2” cardioid condenser capsules fixed in a perfect 90 degree near-coincident alignment, the NT4 instantly creates a faithful stereo array that is ideal for drum overheads, percussion, choir vocals, environmental recording and sound design in a studio or in the field.

 The NT4's versatility is further extended by its ability to be powered by a 9V battery, in addition to 48V phantom power.
 Both stereo XLR and 3.5mm minijack cables are supplied to ensure the NT4 is ready to record to mixing console, portable recorder or camera.

-The RØDE NT4 X/Y stereo condenser microphone is covered by RØDE Microphones' industry leading 10 year warranty.
+The RØDE NT4 microphone is designed and made in Australia, and covered by RØDE's industry leading 10 year warranty.

 Who's been seen rockin' the NT4

 Seen someone using the NT4 that we don't know about?
 Tell us here!